 For information on the Hebrew program at Rhodes, please contact Professor Steve McKenzie at firstname.lastname@example.org .
 At present only biblical Hebrew is offered at Rhodes.
 It is possible to fulfill the F10 requirement by completing Hebrew 201 or by passing the proficiency exam.

 Placement Examinations for French, German, Russian, Spanish, or Chinese

 The Department of Modern Languages and Literatures offers an online placement examination for students who have taken French, German, Russian or Spanish.
 A paper placement examination is given to students who have taken Chinese.
 Even if you if are not planning on continuing a language you took in secondary school, you should take these tests to determine at what level you place for your own and your advisor's records.
 If you are beginning a language you have never studies there is no need to take the placement test in that language.

 Because the exam is just a way for us to place you in the correct level for your language, you do not need to prepare for the exam and you will not need any reference materials (textbooks, dictionaries, etc.) to complete it.
 Should the exam indicate that you have placed into a 202 course or beyond, you will be required to meet with faculty in your language for follow up.
-In other words, you cannot place out of the College language requirement simply by taking this test.
+In other words, you have not fulfilled the F10 language requirement simply by taking this test.

 Please note that students who have taken two or more years of French, German, Russian, Spanish or Chinese in high school may not take a 101 class for credit in that language.
 Students in this category whose placement exam score indicates that 101 is the best level to start study at Rhodes have three options: